-This is a general debate.
-They normally take place on a Thursday in the chamber.
+This was a general debate.
 During debates, members are able to put their experience to good use, discussing current issues and drawing the government's attention to concerns.

 The debate was proposed by Baroness Neville-Rolfe (Conservative), former member of the Corporate Leaders Group on Climate Change.

-Lord Gardiner of Kimble (Conservative), parliamentary under-secretary in the Department for Environment, Food and Rural Affairs, will respond on behalf of the government.
+Lord Gardiner of Kimble (Conservative), parliamentary under-secretary in the Department for Environment, Food and Rural Affairs, responded on behalf of the government.